alice-si/alice-dai/README.md

 # Alice + Dai

-This project aims to integrate the Alice donation platform (<https://alice.si>) with the Dai stable coin from the MakerDao (https://makerdao.com/).
+This project aims to integrate the Alice donation platform (<https://alice.si>) with the Dai stablecoin (https://makerdao.com/dai), for an event at Devcon4.
+This is the first step of a deeper integration of Dai within the Alice protocol.

 ### Overview

-The core mechanism for integration is implemented as a Donation Pot smart contract which collects donations, registers validated charities and allows donors to send the tokens to one of the vetted charities.
-It also enables tracking of the donated funds and provides a safety mechanism for the redistribution of the forgotten or unregistered donations.
+The core mechanism for integration is implemented as a "Donation Pot" smart contract that collects donations, registers validated charity projects and allows donors to send the tokens to one of the vetted charity projects.
+It also enables tracking of the donated funds and provides a safety mechanism for the redistribution of forgotten or unregistered donations.

-The two-phase donation process assures that donors can first send a donation without any extra overhead.
-Later on, at a convenient time, they can create an account on the Alice platform to select a target charity and track the impact.
-It will also assure that no donation is wasted as the funds deposited by unregistered donors will be automatically distributed to a random charity after 100 days.
+The two-phase donation process assures that donors can first send a donation without any friction, i.e. they can bypass the usual Alice sign-up process so that Dai donations can be collected immediately by the smart contract in a general "donation pot".
+Later on, at a convenient time, donors will be able to create an account on the Alice platform to select a target charity project and track its impact.
+It will also assure that no donation is wasted as the funds deposited by unregistered donors will be automatically distributed randomly to charity projects on Alice after 100 days.

 ### Running tests